 Elizabeth Conti was a beloved member of the Southwestern College family for many years.
 She was the driving force behind the creation of this scholarship in her aunt’s memory.
 After Liz’s death, her family asked that the scholarship be renamed to include her legacy also.

 The purpose of this scholarship is to provide financial support to Southwestern College students returning to school after dropping out for financial reasons.

-Susan Luzzaro Scholarship
+Susan Luzzaro Memorial Scholarship

-Susan Luzzaro is a Southwestern Community College graduate.
+Susan Luzzaro was a Southwestern Community College graduate.
 She transferred to SDSU where she earned her MFA degree in creative writing.
 She returned to Southwestern where she was a professor of English until she retired.
 Her poetry and creative nonfiction works have been published in a number of prominent literary journals.
 She was a staff writer for the SD Reader since 1999.
 Guided by her belief that journalism is a public service and the better informed we are, the better we are as a society, she turned her attention to investigative journalism.
 Utilizing her gifted writing skills, Susan spoke truth to power in her reporting and earned awards for her investigations of mismanagement and corruption in two local school districts.
 Susan passed away on May 1, 2017.
 In her memory, a scholarship will be awarded to a deserving SWC student majoring and pursuing a career in Journalism.